-Probably the most meaningful poll that Gallup ever produced showed that people rated a ‘good job’ as one of the most important things to have in life.
-Of course there is the pay-check that comes with a good job which is essential to get your basic needs met but perhaps more than that, a ‘good job’ seems to do a lot to fulfil another of the human being’s innate needs…the need for meaning.
+Probably the most meaningful poll that Gallup ever produced shows that people rate receiving a 'good job' rating as one of the most important things in life.
+Of course there is the paycheck that often comes with a good job which is essential to get your basic needs met.
+But perhaps more than that, having a ‘good job’ acknowledged seems to do a lot to fulfil one of a human being’s innate needs … the need for meaning.

-Modern western psychological research shows that the feeling of life being meaningful tends to arise in us in 3 ways:
+Modern western psychological research shows that a meaningful life arises in 3 ways:

-Good jobs make life meaningful… imagine you’re the boss and your employees are all feeling like they are part of a great important movement working for you, feeling connected and accepted, willing to develop the ability to move heaven and earth to do the job better than it’s ever been done before, breaking all records, and instilled with a strong sense of service and loyalty to the company.
-Imagine being that employee, working for a company that aligns with your values and facilitates the impact you want to have on the world, creates teams with healthy human connections, recognises your talents and spends money and time to help you develop to become the best that you can be, and pays you well for your service.
+Good jobs make life meaningful … imagine you’re the boss and your employees are all feeling like they are part of a great important movement working for you, feeling connected and accepted.
+They are willing to develop the ability to move heaven and earth to do the job better than it’s ever been done before, breaking all records, and they are instilled with a strong sense of service and loyalty to the company.
+Imagine being that employee, working for a company that aligns with your values and facilitates the impact you want to have on the world.
+This creates teams with healthy human connections, recognises your talents and spends money and time to help you develop to become the best that you can be, and pays you well for your service.

-So we shouldn’t be surprised by the Gallup poll huh?
-Here in 2017 we have global unemployment at 32% and increasing as technology and AI marches inexorably onwards.
+So we shouldn’t be surprised by the Gallup poll, should we?
+Here in 2018 we have global unemployment at 32% and increasing as technology and AI marches inexorably onwards.

 Our biggest concern may be finding any jobs for the people of the future but that’s another article.

 Meanwhile … what gets in the way of meaningfulness in our time, even when you have a job?
 Let’s head East …